appacademy/prep-work/coding-test-2/README.md

-# Coding Challenge II
+# Coding Exercise II

-After you complete the first coding challenge successfully, you'll be invited to take the second coding challenge.
+After you complete the first coding exercise successfully, you'll be invited to take the second coding exercise.
 This one will test your ability to apply basic programming principles to solve somewhat more complicated problems.